codebadolo/codebadolo/README.md

 # Welcome to My GitHub Profile!

-Hi there! 👋 I'm Badolo Geofroy, a passionate developer and system administrator from Burkina Faso.
+Hi there! 👋 I'm Badolo Geofroy, a passionate developer and system administrator from Burkina Faso. and am opened

 ---